mapprotocol/docs/map-protocol/validator/QuickStart.md

 	    ...
     }
 ```

 ### Step 3:
-Please refer to the following process 'How To unlock lockedMap'
+Please refer to the following process [How To unlock lockedMap](QuickStart.md#How To unlock lockedMap)